playcanvas/editor/.github/CONTRIBUTING.md

 ### Running Tests

-Testing for the Editor UI is handled through the [playcanvas/editor-test](https://github.com/playcanvas/editor-test) repository.
+Testing for the Editor Frontend is handled through the [playcanvas/editor-test](https://github.com/playcanvas/editor-test) repository.
 Tests are automatically triggered via GitHub Actions workflow when a pull request is labeled with `test`.

 The test workflow:
-1. Builds a Docker image of the Editor UI
+1. Builds a Docker image of the Editor Frontend
 2. Runs comprehensive end-to-end tests against the PlayCanvas platform
 3. Tests are executed in a containerized environment with access to PlayCanvas services